domainsofapp/domainsofapp.github.io/_posts/2018-06-29-paraphrased-philosophy.md

 ## Albert Einstein, Theoretical physicist

-The laws of physics are the same at constant velocities. -- Einstein
+The laws of physics are the same at constant velocities.

 ## Kurt Godel, Logician

 This statement cannot be proved.

-## John Rawls, American philosopher
+## John Rawls, American Philosopher

 How would you want the world to be if before you were born you didn't know your place in it?